Networks

 Why config-not-code matters

-A new payment scheme (EVM exact, SVM exact, an eventual XRPL shape) is real
+A new payment scheme (EVM exact, SVM exact, XRPL exact) is real

 code — but it lives quarantined in the x402 scheme modules, the one place